-- Pricing and interest rates (including lending, investment and foreign exchange rates).
+- Product pricing and the setting of interest rates (including lending, investment and foreign exchange rates)

-- Service fees (including NSF fees and mortgage prepayment costs).
+- The setting of service fees (including NSF fees and mortgage prepayment costs)

-- Day-to-day business decisions – i.e. introducing, withdrawing or amending a product or service, or other matters relating to general bank policy.
+- Day-to-day business decisions – i.e. introducing, withdrawing or amending a product or service, or other matters relating to general CIBC policy

 - We do not offer legal or regulatory opinions or advice